Applying to the Program

 Q. When does the program begin?

 The start and end dates are flexible and different for every participant according to their schools’ schedules.
-However, interns are encouraged to arrive within two weeks of each other.
+However, interns are encouraged to arrive within two weeks of each other and to be present during a core period from late June to mid-August.
 Most interns arrive mid-June and stay for 10 weeks, depending on their availability and that of their advisor.
 In all cases, internships must begin no later than the first week in July.

 Q. What is the duration of the program?